The Invisible Skill Most Pilots Miss!

 Consistent altitude reduces the number of decisions the brain must make — freeing attention for smoother movement.

-Most altitude problems does not come from lack of power.
+Most altitude problems do not come from a lack of power.

 Common habits include: